-- Bonds and commercial papers.
-Investments are mostly done in central governments' bonds (or bonds, guaranteed by central governments); - Overnight deposits.
-The placements are done mostly with bank counterparties with an Investment Grade credit rating or with the DNB; - Investments in collective investment undertakings.
-The CBN Group invests in pre-approved government money market funds; - Securitisation.
-The CBN Group does not securitise its own assets, but has exposure to securitisations by purchasing variable funding notes issued by Amathea Funding PLC ('Amathea').
-Amathea is a traditional securitisation vehicle, which provides funding to fund of hedge funds, collateralised by hedge fund shares, with limits to maximum Loan-toValue and minimum diversification to minimise risk.
+• Bonds and commercial papers.
+Investments are mostly done in central governments' bonds (or bonds, guaranteed by central governments);

+- Overnight deposits.
+The placements are done mostly with bank counterparties with an Investment Grade credit rating3 or with the DNB; - Securitisation.
+The CBN Group does not securitise its own assets, but has exposure to securitisations by purchasing variable funding notes and mezzanine notes issued by Amathea Funding PLC ('Amathea').
+Amathea is a traditional securitisation vehicle, which provides funding to fund of hedge funds, collateralised by hedge fund shares, with limits to maximum Loan-to-Value and minimum diversification to minimise risk.
 The notes held by the CBN Group are not held for trading purposes; and - Direct lending.
 The CBN Group has limited exposure to direct lending counterparties.
 Direct lending is only performed for highly collateralized exposures.